 Aphiemi (Strong’s G863) is used for forgiveness received which is conditional, obviously, on recognizing our need and receiving the forgiveness as in:

 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (1 John 1:9)

 In that case, aphiemi has the meaning of “to send away.”
-What is being removed from the sinner is the guilt and shame of a wrong act.
+What is being removed and sent away from the sinner is the guilt and shame of a wrong act.